 We are proud to have a company culture that emphasizes "safety first."
-As a result, we have not incurred a recordable employee injury since 2014.
-Similarly, from January 1, 2017 to December 31, 2021, we estimate our employees have worked approximately 2.7 million combined hours without experiencing a lost time incident.
+From January 1, 2017 to December 31, 2022, we estimate our employees have worked approximately 3.3 million combined hours without experiencing a lost time incident.
 We attribute much of that success to (i) thoughtful and effective health and safety policies, (ii) the conscientious efforts of our experienced field and office staff in our drilling, completions, midstream and production groups and (iii) our EHS team that is devoted to proactively minimizing safety risks and addressing any potential areas of concern.